What do we study and calculate when designing a lifting magnet?

 The two types of lifting magnets

-After Ørsted experiment and proof that electricity affect magnets it is time for describing how can electricity be used together with magnets.
-And for this part it is important to get to know the two different types of magnets we have and how electricity affects them.
+Now we know Ørsted’s experiment and proof that electricity affects magnets.
+It’s time for us to describe how electricity works with magnets.
+And for this part, we need to know the two different types of magnets we have and how electricity affects them.

 Type #1: Lifting electromagnet

 An electromagnet consists of a coil of wire wrapped around an iron core.
-A core of ferromagnetic material like iron serves to increase the magnetic field created.
-The strength of magnetic field generated is proportional to the amount of current through the winding and the number of windings.
+A core of ferromagnetic material like iron increases the magnetic field created.
+The strength of the magnetic field generated is proportional to the amount of current through the winding and the number of windings.

-In an electromagnet we apply electricity to create a magnetic field and lift the load.
+We apply electricity to an electromagnet to create a magnetic field and lift the load.